Morriar/nit/lib/popcorn/README.docdown.md

 Route paths can be strings, parameterized strings or glob patterns.
 Query strings such as `?q=foo`are not part of the route path.

-Popcorn uses the `Handler::match(uri)` method to match the route paths.
+Popcorn uses the `AppRoute::match(uri)` method to match the route paths.

 Here are some examples of route paths based on strings.